-The Referrer should send an Adult Support and Protection Learning Review Notification to the Adult Support and Protection Coordinator using the referral template.
-The Adult Support and Protection Learning Review Notification should be submitted by email within one week of the case coming to the attention of the agency's senior officer or designated manager.
-Where it has not been possible to meet this timescale, the reason should be noted on the form.
+The Referrer should send an Initial (trigger) Case Review (ICR) referral to the Adult Support and Protection Coordinator using the I/SCR template, within the I/SCR Protocol.
+The Initial Case Review report should be submitted by email within one working day of the case coming to the attention of the agency's senior officer or designated manager.
+Where it has not been possible to meet this timescale the reason should be noted on the form.